Alois Šiška

-Alois Šiška (15 May 1914, Lutopecny – 9 September 2003, Prague) was a Czechoslovak pilot.
-He flew for the No. 311 Squadron RAF, a Czechoslovak bomber squadron during World War II. Šiška and his crew are known for their journey of the North Sea and as prisoners of war.
+Alois Šiška (15 May 1914 – 9 September 2003) was a Czechoslovak pilot.
+He flew for No. 311 Squadron RAF, a Czechoslovak bomber squadron during World War II. Šiška and his crew crashed in the North Sea; half died before they drifted to enemy-occupied land.
+The survivors became prisoners of war.
 He was a decorated veteran and a member of the Guinea Pig Club, an association that focused on the treatment, rehabilitation and socialization of airmen who suffered serious injuries in the war.

 Early life

 Šiška was born in Lutopecny near Kroměříž in 1914.
 His family had a small farm, and he was one of three children.
 From a young age, Šiška wanted to fly and to become a pilot.
 However, he became an apprentice locksmith and later a mechanical engineer.
 He then joined the Bata Aviation Factory in Otrokovice.
 He would later earn a reward of 5000 crowns for his improvement proposal for the Zlin Z-XII aircraft, but he preferred pilot training.
 In September 1936, aged 22, he passed the pilot tests for tourist aircraft.
 He entered military service and decided to become a military pilot.
 He mastered combat training, served in aviation units and in September 1938 was at the field airport in Ivanovice among the prepared crews.